 So, Disney World isn’t worth the once-in-a-lifetime trip.
 But what if you’re just doing your annual travel planning and it’s one of the place you’re considering.
 Fine for this year, but fine for another year, too.
 What are some good alternatives?
 Well…

-I’d Take Universal Over Disney World In 2026
+I’d Consider Universal Over Disney World In 2026

 To be clear, this isn’t a comparison made in a vacuum of 2026, it’s about the fact that delaying your Disney World trip a few years has huge implications, while delaying a Universal trip a few years has minimal implications.

 If your choice is Universal in 2026 or Disney in 2027 / 2028…that’s a closer call.
-I’d probably still take the later Disney trip in that instance, assuming it’s after Pueblo Esperanza opens at Animal Kingdom.
+I’d probably still take the later Disney trip in that instance, assuming it’s after Tropical Americas opens at Animal Kingdom.

 Don’t Forget About Disneyland (And Disney Cruise Line)

-I’m in a biased state of mind as my last two Disney trips were to Disneyland and on the Disney Fantasy, but 2026 might be a good time to depart from your regular plans (if you’re a Disney World regular) and try either Disneyland or a Disney Cruise.
+If you want to stick in the house of Mouse, 2026 might be a good time to depart from your regular plans (if you’re a Disney World regular) and try either Disneyland or a Disney Cruise.

 Disneyland will be celebrating its 70th Anniversary into summer 2026.
 Depending on which coast your on, what dates you pick, and whether you can justify a short, two-day trip, you might find a Disneyland trip a great way to save money (compared to a Disney World trip), maybe gearing up for a longer Disney World stay in coming years.
 Read more about planning a Disneyland trip here.